drjimmy1990/bot-dashboard/DEPLOYMENT_GUIDE.md

    - **Root Directory**: Select the uploaded folder (e.g., `/www/wwwroot/your-app`).
    - **Node.js Version**: Select 18 or 20 (match your local setup).
    - **Run Command**: Set to `npm start` (this runs `next start` after build).
+   - **Port**: If aaPanel has a "Port" or "Listen Port" field in the form, set it to 3001 (or your chosen port).
+If not, the app will use 3000.
    - **Environment Variables**: Add your Supabase keys here (NEXT_PUBLIC_SUPABASE_URL and NEXT_PUBLIC_SUPABASE_ANON_KEY).
 Do not hardcode them in files.
    - Save the project. aaPanel will auto-run `npm install`.
    - If `npm` is not available in the project's environment or aaPanel's terminal: